 Q: Am I Eligible to Join?

 To be considered eligible for the Prominence Plus Medicare Advantage Plan, you must meet the following requirements:

 - Be entitled to Medicare Part A (hospitalization), are enrolled in Medicare Part B (medical) and continue to pay your Part B premiums

 - Permanently live within the Plan’s service areas which include:

-- Nevada: Carson City, Douglas, Lyon, Storey and Washoe counties
+- Nevada: Carson City, Churchill, Douglas, Lyon, Storey and Washoe counties

-- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall and Starr counties
+- Texas: Brooks, Cooke, Deaf Smith, Fannin, Gray, Grayson, Hidalgo, Moore, Potter, Randall, Starr and Webb counties